How to Take Care of Eyelashes: best Guide With 4 natural DIY

 2. Aloe Vera Gel

-Vitamins and enzymes abound in aloe vera that might support lash health.
+Vitamins and enzymes in aloe vera may support lash health.
 Every night, apply fresh aloe vera gel lightly to your lashes.

 3. Green Tea: Green tea, being rich in antioxidants, can aid in encouraging lash growth.
 Steep a cup of unsweetened green tea, let it cool, then place clean cotton pads over your lashes.